 If you’re installing new walls, a pro will do it better and in less time than you can.
 “Hire someone to put up the walls and finish the drywall,” suggests Teris Pantazes, CEO of EFynch.com, which connects consumers with remodeling professionals in the Baltimore area.
 “But do the painting yourself to save money.”
 He suggests that you choose a light color, to help offset any lack of natural light.

-“The basement is where most homeowners feel comfortable taking ‘decorative liberties,’” says Pantazes.
+“The finished basement is where most homeowners feel comfortable taking ‘decorative liberties,’” says Pantazes.
 Head to a thrift or salvage store and look for unique items.
 Want your space to feel like a ski lodge, a farmhouse or the ultimate football fan zone?
 “Channel your inner interior designer!” says Pantazes.

-6. Choose Your Ceiling
+6. Choosing Your Ceiling On A Budget

 Despite your best efforts to keep moisture at bay, musty smells can still develop.
 “Don’t forget about air quality,”says Pantazes.
-“If you skimp with that, the basement will be underutilized.”
+“If you skimp with that, the finished basement will be underutilized.”
 An air purifier could help, so shop around for the right fit.
 Units can start as low as under $100.

 You can save on the cost to finish a basement by doing things not bound by codes: installing trim or doors, painting walls and woodwork, and installing flooring, says Buckeye Basements’ Jon Smith.
 Beyond that, count on using some pros.
 “When it comes to the framing, electrical, HVAC and the related calculations as to combustion air, insulation/firestopping, and plumbing work,” he says, “these all must be inspected by local municipalities and building departments in many locations.”
 And these types of projects can cause a lot of headaches if you DIY.
 “A lot of people start to tackle the basement-finishing process themselves,” says Leah Smith.
 “But they call us because they didn’t get permits—and then get stuck and need a rescue.”

-Transforming your basement could add value to your home, so you’ll want to protect it with homeowners insurance through the GEICO Insurance Agency.
+Finishing your basement could add value to your home, so you’ll want to protect it with homeowners insurance through the GEICO Insurance Agency.

 By Katrina Brown Hunt